yuvrajpuri/Data-Mining-Project-Spring-2024/README.md

 The K nearest neighbors model failed to run due to memory issues.

 We utilized user scores for the recommender systems and conducted exploratory analysis on a selection of the variables as well engineered features, including user sentiment.

+We found that the SVD model had the best performance of the two tested Surprise package models.
+Though, the Surprise models (Baseline, SVD) and the Keras-based collaborative filtering model ultimately both had low accuracy values.